 - Performing a comprehensive accident investigation: A thorough investigation of the accident will be conducted to gather evidence supporting your claim.
 This may involve reviewing accident reports, interviewing witnesses, analyzing medical records, and collecting any available surveillance footage or photographs.

 - Negotiations: Your lawyer will engage in negotiations with the insurance companies and other involved parties on your behalf.
-They will advocate for fair compensation for the injuries, damages, and other losses suffered as a result of the accident.
+They will advocate for fair compensation for injuries, damages, and other losses resulting from the accident.
 This may involve negotiating settlement offers or pursuing alternative dispute resolution methods.

 Compensation for injuries caused by driver fatigue is designed to help victims recover financially and physically from the devastating consequences of a drowsy driving accident.
 When a fatigued driver causes an accident, victims may be entitled to several types of damages that address both economic and non-economic losses.